Thank you for visiting Tall Ship Celebration!

-Guests are required to pay a daily admission fee to enter the park for each day you wish to attend.
+Guests are required to pay a daily admission fee to enter the parks for each day you wish to attend.
 This provides access to all standard festival activities and services.
 Required for each day you wish to attend the festival.

 To board and tour the visiting tall ships, guests must also purchase a Souvenir Passport.
 Passports are issued to each guest and are not transferable.
 They are good for the entire 4 days of the festival and allow the bearer to board and tour each visiting tall ship one time.
 Souvenir Passports are not valid for admission to the festival.
 Guests much also purchase a daily admission ticket for each day they wish to attend.

 Are there ID requirements or an age limit to enter the festival?